Penguinfami/Grocery-Trip/README.md

 # Grocery Trip Game
-A grocery trip simulation game in which the player completes a grocery trip each day over 5 days.
+A grocery trip simulation game in Swing where the player completes a grocery trip each day over 5 days.
 Each trip is a series of minigames the player has to complete before moving on to the next one.

 > StartingFrameOOP.java to launch the game